 6.48.1 Applicability to language

-The vulnerability as described in ISO/IEC TR 24772-1:2019 clause 6.48 applies to Python.
+The vulnerability as described in ISO/IEC 24772-1 subclause 6.48 applies to Python.

 Python supports dynamic linking by design.
 The import statement fetches a file (known as a module in Python), compiles it and executes the resultant byte code at run time.
 This is the normal way in which external logic is made accessible to a Python program.
 Therefore, Python is inherently exposed to any vulnerabilities that cause a different file to be imported: